agx540/AngularPlayground/Angular.md

 ### 0. Questions to Ben

+- What tools do we use
+    -Webstorm
+    -Angular
+    -SASS
+    -Typescript
+    -Webpack
+    -Redux
+    -...
 - How you can debug it with break points.
 - Small course on CSS SCSS files
 - Different npm scripts
 - difference between dev and production
+    - TS
+    - HTML
+    - CSS
+- How is it hosted
+- Do we use minifications?
+- How is Website mapped to projects

 ## 1 Getting started